alecmuffett/dohot/README.md

   * Mozilla has sought to address this concern with their [Trusted Recursive Resolver](https://wiki.mozilla.org/Trusted_Recursive_Resolver) program;
-    but simplistically it seems logical that the proper solution to "too few" `DoH` providers is to encourage more of them, not fewer.
+    but simplistically it seems logical that the proper solution to "too few" `DoH` providers is to encourage *more* of them, not *fewer*.
-3. "A small number of 'Big Data Companies' will get all the tracking information, instead of us!"
+3. "A small number of *Big Data Companies* will get all the tracking information, instead of us!"
-  * Aha!
-That is an actionable concern, and one where we can make an improvement well beyond `DoH` let alone `Do53`.
+  * This is an actionable concern, and one where we can make an improvement well beyond `DoH` let alone `Do53`.

 The fear that "Big Data Companies" will mine `DoH` request data for profit is valid and is one which the likes of (e.g.)  Mozilla are already working on
 ([see point 2, here](https://blog.mozilla.org/netpolicy/2020/02/25/the-facts-mozillas-dns-over-https-doh/)) -
-but it's one where the internet is also already equipped with a solution:
+but it's one where the internet is also already equipped with a well-tested solution:
 [Tor](https://www.torproject.org).

-## Why Tor?
+## Why Tor, and why use DoH over Tor?

-One of the goals of the Tor project is to provide anonymity of clients from servers; there are *other* benefits to Tor and Tor "Onion Networking", but this is the most popular rationale for use.
+One of the goals of the Tor project is to provide anonymity of clients from servers; there are *other* benefits to Tor and Tor "Onion Networking", but this is the most popular rationale for Tor's use.

 It's also a rationale which meshes insanely well, with `DoH`.